mideyolu/Machine-Learning-Implementation/Wine-quality/README.md

 ## Models

-We have employed several machine learning models for predicting wine quality.
+I employed several machine learning models for predicting wine quality.
 The primary models include Random Forest, Logistic Regression,Support Vector Machines (SVM) , and K-Nearest Neighbor.
 The accuracy scores for each model are as follows:

 - Random Forest: 93.12
 - Logistic Regression: 89.69